lemonmade/react-stylish/docs/configure.md

 - `pseudo` (`boolean`, defaults to `false`): whether or not "pseudo mode" is enabled.
 Many plugins will look for `:`-prefixed keys, instead of the default string keys, if pseudo mode is enabled (for example, you would use `:hover` instead of `hover` for those rules).

-- `plugins` (`[Plugin]`, default depends on whether you are using React DOM or React Native): all plugins that will be run (across all [plugin hooks]()).
+- `plugins` (`[Plugin]`, default depends on whether you are using React DOM or React Native): all plugins that will be run (across all [plugin hooks][create-plugins-url]).
 Note that if you wish to add to the default plugins, rather than fully overwriting them, you can use `addPlugins`, detailed below.

 ## `Stylish.configure.addPlugins`